swisskyrepo/InternalAllTheThings/docs/active-directory/hash-capture.md

     $NETNTLM$DEADC0DEDEADC0DE$507E2A2131F4AF4A299D8845DE296F122CA076D49A80476E
     ```

-* Finaly, if no [Shuck.Sh](https://shuck.sh/) nor [Crack.Sh](https://crack.sh/) can be used, you can try to break NetNTLMv1 with Hashcat / John The Ripper
+* Finaly, if no [shuck.sh](https://shuck.sh/) nor [crack.sh](https://crack.sh/) can be used, you can try to break NetNTLMv1 with Hashcat / John The Ripper.
+Use [Net-NTLMv1 Rainbow Tables](https://tables.blurbdust.pw/) to speed up the plain text recovery.

     ```ps1
     john --format=netntlm hash.txt